-If you want to know the best possible options to back up individual, multiple emails, or mail folders you added into your Outlook Mac 2011 / 2016 / office 365 Mac Mail Clients.
-You don't just want to make an automatic backup of Mails to Outlook Mac but also, be able to search through the backed up emails / attachments and be able to view or retrieve them as and when required.
+Are you looking for the best possible options to back up individual, multiple emails, or mail folders you added to your Outlook Mac 2011 / 2016 / 2019 / Microsoft office 365 Mac Mail Clients?
+On top of setting up an automated backup of Mails from Outlook Mac, you also want the ability to search through the backed-up emails/attachments archived mail data and view or retrieve them as and when required.

-Some of the online guides suggest dragging emails into "On My Computer" in Outlook to do a backup of Outlook Mac Mails time to time.
-Whereas all it does is just adding up data to Microsoft Identity folder and further increases your chances of a crash.
-Some Guides suggest to just drag and drop emails to a folder on the desktop, however, it is just a pain to restore the emails or search through emails properly in case you ever end up with an Outlook crash or a Dead Mac.
+Some Guides suggest to drag and drop emails to a folder on the desktop.
+However, it is just a pain to restore the emails or search through emails properly if you ever end up with an Outlook crash or a Dead Mac.

-Another simple inbuilt option provided by Outlook is to export Outlook Mails to Outlook Mac Archive files (.olm) dumps time to time.
-So, in a case of a crash, you may use these to reimport the emails to your Outlook.
-In order to make it simpler, you may choose to
+Outlook’s simple inbuilt option is to Export Outlook Emails to Outlook Mac Archive files (.olm) dumps from time to time.
+In the case of a crash, you may use these to reimport the emails to your Outlook.
+To make it simpler, you may choose to

-However, this option is still not full proof, as sometimes during the export process the .olm files tend to be corrupted and this beats the purpose of having an Outlook Mac backup using this method.
+However, this option is still not full proof, as sometimes during the export process, the .olm files tend to get corrupted and becomes unusable, and this beats the purpose of having an Outlook Mac backup using this method.

-Mail Backup X takes the worry out of the tedious process and automates the task of Backup Outlook Mac 2011 2016 Mails on your Mac.
+Mail Backup X takes the worry out of the tedious process and automates the task to Backup Outlook Mac Mails on your Mac.
 So, you can have your peace of mind while concentrating on more important tasks with your day to day business.
-Mail Backup X not only lets you backup you Outlook Mac emails & attachments but uses compression to save on your disk space.
-You can browse and search through the Mail data, You can also set it up to create a mirror backup and regularly sync it on a USB drive / FTP server.
+Mail Backup X not only lets you backup your Outlook Mac emails & attachments but uses compression to save on your disk space.
+You can browse and search through the Mail data.
+You will also love this very intuitive feature of copying an Auto-snapshot to USB drive / Cloud space of your business-critical local backed up data for added safety.

 Step 1: Please download and install the Mail Backup X Application on your Mac.
 Please follow the link for Install Instructions

-Step 3: You may start the fully functional trial run of 15 days or if purchased Activate the Application.
+Step 3: You may start the fully functional trial run for 15 days or activate it if you have already purchased a license.

-Step 5: You Will be presented options of Mail Clients > Choose Outlook Mac 2011 or Outlook Mac 2015 depending on which version you are using and proceed to next step
+Step 5: You Will be presented options of popular Mail Clients Supported by Mail Backup X > Choose Microsoft Outlook and proceed to next step

-Step 8: Backup Profile is set up and now your emails are set to be backed up as per the options and settings you selected during the previous steps.
+Step 9: Outlook Mac Mail Backup Profile is set up and now your emails should have started to back up as per the options and settings you selected during the previous steps.
+After the progress bar is completed, you will notice a Green Check mark next to the Status suggesting the Mail Backup is Completed.